RubixML/ML/README.md

 > **Note**: The return value of `predict()` is an array containing the predictions indexed in the same order that they were fed into the estimator.

 ### Learner
-Most estimators have the ability to be trained using data.
-These estimators are called *Learners*.
-Learners have a method called `train()` and require training before they are able make predictions.
-Training is the process of feeding data to the learner so that it can learn the function that maps input samples to their appropriate output values.
+Most estimators have the ability to be trained with data.
+These estimators are called *Learners* and require training before they are able make predictions.
+Training is the process of feeding data to the learner so that it can formulate a generalized function that maps future samples to good predictions.

 To train an learner pass it a training dataset:
 ```php